elchulito88/SQL-questions/README.md

 # das42 SQL Questions

-The answers to the following questions have been provied in this repository.
+The answers to the following questions have been provided in this repository.
 Each answered question has an SQL file attached to run in Looker.
 There's also a formatted excel table with the output for each SQL query.